mpflynnx/frontpages/README.md

 # frontpages

-Frontpages is a Python command line application, which will download, convert, apply exif data and rename English newspaper front page images files from the BBC News website.
+Frontpages is a Python command line application, which will download, convert, apply exif data and rename English newspaper front page image files from the BBC News website.